PocketCoffea/PocketCoffea/README.md

 The plotting parameters can be customized for plotting, for example to rebin the histograms.
 In case of rebinning, the binning used in the plots has to be compatible with the one of the input histograms.

 The `Cut` objects listed in `preselections` and `categories` have to be defined in `parameters.cuts.baseline_cuts`.
-A library of pre-defined functions for event is available in `lib.cuts`, but custom functions can be defined in a separate file.
+A library of pre-defined functions for event is available in `lib.cut_functions`, but custom functions can be defined in a separate file.